-Indeed, from a Chelsea perspective, only Real Madrid has a more deep-rooted dislike for Barca, believing the Catalans to have repeatedly benefited from preferential treatment from match officials during the increasingly controversial encounters, starting with Didier Drogba's contentious dismissal at Camp Nou in 2005 and culminating in referee Tom Henning Ovrebo's now infamous handling of their semifinal second leg clash in London three years ago.
+Indeed, from a Chelsea perspective, only Real Madrid have a more deep-rooted dislike for Barca, believing the Catalans to have repeatedly benefited from preferential treatment from match officials during their increasingly controversial encounters, starting with Didier Drogba's contentious dismissal at Camp Nou in 2005 and culminating in referee Tom Henning Ovrebo's now infamous handling of their semi-final second-leg clash in London three years ago.

 With all of that in mind, it was hardly surprising that tempers flared at full-time.
 Rijkaard, having behaved with impressive dignity despite seeing his integrity called into question after the first leg, allowed his emotions get the better of him after the final whistle and was involved in a touchline row with then Chelsea assistant Andre Villas-Boas.
 Several Barca players, including Ronaldinho, also became embroiled in some handbags on the sidelines and Eto’o subsequently accused a Chelsea steward of calling him "a monkey".
 It was a sad but perhaps inevitably distasteful end to the most spiteful of Champions League ties.

 As fate would have it, the two sides were drawn to face one another in the last 16 again the following season.
 Fireworks were expected upon Barca’s return to Stamford Bridge and the sparks began to fly on 36 minutes when Asier Del Horno was sent off for a wild swing of the boot at Lionel Messi.
-The fullback’s challenge was, at best clumsy, at worst reckless.
+The full-back’s challenge was, at best, clumsy; at worst, reckless.
 Either way, referee Terje Hauge deemed it worthy of a red card.
 What angered Chelsea, though, was that Messi had appeared to cast a glance in the direction of the match official while he rolled about on the ground.
-Eventual champion Barca won 2-1 in London, and Mourinho sarcastically praised the Argentine's acting skills in his post-game press conference, only worsening relations between the two clubs.
+Eventual champions Barca won 2-1 in London, and Mourinho sarcastically praised the Argentine's acting skills in his post-game press conference, only worsening relations between the two clubs.

-If Chelsea was frustrated by Hauge’s handling of the 2006 clash at Stamford Bridge, it was positively enraged by compatriot Tom Henning Ovrebo’s performance at the same venue three years later.
-The Blues felt that they were denied four clear penalties, with their first spot-kick appeal coming midway through the first half with the host 1-0 up on the night - and on aggregate - courtesy of a stunning volley from Michael Essien.
+If Chelsea were frustrated by Hauge’s handling of the 2006 clash at Stamford Bridge, they were positively enraged by compatriot Tom Henning Ovrebo’s performance at the same venue three years later.
+The Blues felt that they were denied four clear penalties, with their first spot-kick appeal coming midway through the first half with the hosts 1-0 up on the night - and on aggregate - courtesy of a stunning volley from Michael Essien.
 Florent Malouda ran at Dani Alves down the left wing, and was twice pulled back by the Blaugrana defender before eventually being blatantly obstructed by the Brazilian's forearm in the area.
 Hauge did blow for a foul but awarded Chelsea a free kick on the basis that the initial contact had been made outside the box.

 |BALLACK LEADS BLUES BACKLASH